mrdaniellewis/react-listboxes/README.md

 />
 ```

+#### Searches

-If the combo box shows a static list of options you can use the `<StaticComboBox>` component.
+You must change the list of options in response on `onSearch`.
+For a static list of options a hook is provided to help you.
-This will filter the list of items for you.

-You can also use the `onSearch` hook if you want to build your own component.
-See TODO for an example.
+#### Highlight

+It is often desired to highlight the search results.

+### PopupButton
+### ComboBoxButton
+### Tree

 ## TODO

-- Move index to test folder
-- Add searchTerm to state
+- DropDown
+  - Keyboard events
+  - Positioning
+  - Customisation
+- ComboBox
+  - Build
+  - Keyboard events
+- DropDownComboBox
-- Display chosen value
+  - Build
-- Should be possible to create a listbox without a textbox
-- Add async search updating with busy